 - explore different approaches to supervision and debriefing

 Measuring outcomes presents real challenges for the helpline sector.
-Funders and commissioners often demand evidence to demonstrate the impact your helpline will have on potential service users.
-Whether you are a new service or an established service this masterclass will provide an opportunity to explore how to evaluate and measure outcomes in different ways within the context of a helpline service.
+Funders and commissioners often require evidence to demonstrate the impact your helpline will have on potential service users.
+Whether you are a new service or an established service this Masterclass will provide an opportunity to explore how to evaluate and measure outcomes in different ways within the context of a helpline service.
 Using case studies, theoretical frameworks and examining current practices you will gain greater understanding and insight of the potential scope and impact effective outcome monitoring has.

 - explore why funders like outcomes

 - identify the differences, scope and measurement of outcomes, outputs, aims and indicators

 - examine how your service measures outcomes against proven research methods

 - how to evaluate whether your service is delivering its objectives

 - explore the available tools and methods to collate data

 - discuss the challenges facing helplines when measuring outcomes